Jazz Frogs

 Jazz FrogsCaptured by his own fantasy, he's taken on board the ship, where a big fat frog with raspy voice says, "You got diss, you got dat, you got cookies," & Bosko's in a terrible predicament as the pirates want those cookies.

-Four frogs do a harmony-group number almost evoke Delta Rhythm Boys, but actually sound most like the Cats & the Fiddle, who'd just been in the film The Duke is Tops while the Delta Rhythm Boys were on Broadway.
+Four frogs do a harmony-group number.
+They almost evoke Delta Rhythm Boys, but actually sound most like the Cats & the Fiddle, who'd just been in the film The Duke is Tops while the Delta Rhythm Boys were on Broadway.

-But neither harmony group would've been famous enough in 1938 to caricature, but these frogs are far from sounding like the Mills Brothers, which isn't to say they aren't awfully talented frogs.
+But neither harmony group would've been famous enough in 1938 to caricature.
+Yet these frogs are far from sounding like the Mills Brothers, which isn't to say they aren't awfully talented frogs.

 After the fat captain-frog, who is supposed to sound like Louis Armstrong, raps in rhyme about the cookies, the harmony frogs sing: "We can't have no grandma's cookies today/ No grandma's cookies for us spies today/ Even though I love them so/ Even though I want them mo'/ We can't have no grandma's cookies today."
-It's a wonderful piece which will have variations sung & played by sundry frogs.
+It's a wonderful piece which will have variations sung & played by sundry frogs as the tale progresses.

 The Bill Bojangles Robinson frog dances down a staircase & raps about the cookies.
 Bosko taps with him.
 He still won't give up the cookies, so the captain makes him walk the plank, resulting in another tap routine along the plank.